cardasac/eks-obs/README.md

 Build and push the image to a container registry (e.g. docker hub, ghcr).

 The image has been pushed to the AWS ECR as a private repository.
-This is achieved using amazon-ecr-login.
+This is achieved using `amazon-ecr-login`.
+The deployment then uses the private ECR image.

 ## 3 Set up a Kubernetes cluster